melonbulb/pak-man/README.md

 # How to play

 1. Use the arrow keys to move
-2. Collect items on tile to increase score
-3. Collect power items for speed boost
+2. Collect power items for speed boost
-4. To win, all item must be collected
+3. To win, all item must be collected
-5. Avoid the ghost at all costs
+4. Avoid the ghost at all costs